The-Isogeniest/GR_NTRU_attack/README.md

 # Extension of Gentry's attack to non-commutative group-ring NTRU over dihedral group
 This repository contains the scripts accompanying the article

-## Providing one-layer attack and two-layer attack for composite parameters for group-ring NTRU over dihedral group
+## Providing one-layer attack and two-layer attack for composite parameters of group-ring NTRU over dihedral group

 # Requirements